-The 2011 Lincoln Navigator is a spacious vehicle that is well-suited to carrying a family or towing a boat, and is priced less than most rivals.
+The 2011 Lincoln Navigator is a spacious vehicle that is well-suited to carrying a family or towing a boat.
 However, if you’re looking for a luxury large SUV that exudes luxury and delivers great performance, there are better choices on the market.

 The 2011 Lincoln Navigator is ranked:

 When it was new, reviewers liked the Navigator’s comfortable seats, large cargo area and plentiful standard features, but they didn’t find it especially inspiring.
 They said the Navigator lacked the prestige of competitors like the 2011 Cadillac Escalade.
 Still, if you’re simply looking for a large SUV with a fair share of luxury, the Navigator is a safe bet.

 The 2011 Lincoln Navigator is powered by a 5.4-liter V8 that reviewers said is competent, but underwhelming.
 Two-wheel drive is standard, and with it, the Navigator gets 14/20 mpg city/highway, while available four-wheel drive drops that to 13/18 mpg.
 Maximum towing capacity is 9,000 pounds, which is among the best in the class.
 Buyers can choose from a regular wheelbase or long wheelbase Navigator L for additional cargo space behind the third row.
 The regular wheelbase Navigator can hold up to 103.3 cubic feet of cargo with the second and third rows folded, while the L can carry up to 128.2 cubic feet of cargo.